bitfocus/companion-module-analogway-awj/README.md

     - adjust to a given anchor point
     - handle aspect ratios
     - grab parameters with learn button
+* Feature: add presets for new position and size action
 * Feature: add support for colors with alpha at Setup Timer action for LivePremier
 * Feature: show more detailed status during connection and synchronization with download progress
 * Feature: add "any screen" to the screen options of the layer selection feedback
+* Feature: add CremaTTe 3D and Cut and Fill to the input key options for LivePremier v4
+* Feature: add the product names Aquilon, Zenith and Pulse to the keywords so the connection can be found better from search
 * Bugfix: input freeze presets were only generated for inputs with a name
 * Bugfix: add default value for feedback showing preset selection
 * Bugfix: add default value for feedback showing screen selection
 * Bugfix: update options when still is renamed on Midra or Alta
-* Bugfix: change several numbers to reflect correct values during initialisation
+* Bugfix: change several numbers to reflect correct values during initialisation, like number of inputs, number of multiviewer memories...
 * Bugfix: time input field for timers now correctly parses a time where you enter seconds with a leading zero like e.g. :06 instead of :6
 * Chore: update isVisible functions to newly available syntax avoiding additional code evaluation
 * Chore: refactor from commonjs to ESM